ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 In Plane, these outputs are for differential thrust in twin engine aircraft and the amount of yaw affecting the base throttle value is determined by :ref:`RUDD_DT_GAIN<RUDD_DT_GAIN>`.
 In Rover, these outputs are for control of the steering motors in :ref:`Skid-Steering Rovers <rover-motor-and-servo-configuration-skid>`.

-Winch/ Main Sail Sheet
+Main Sail Sheet
 ++++++++++++++++++++++

-These outputs are used to control the Main Sail in Rover based Sailboats.
+This output is used to control the Main Sail in Rover based Sailboats.
 See :ref:`Sailing Vehicle Setup<sailboat-hardware>` setup for more information.

 ANTENNA TRACKER FUNCTIONS
 -------------------------